Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 About The Book

-Learn all about Helen Keller's childhood in this Level 2 Ready-to-Read!
+Learn all about the childhood of one of America's founding fathers in this nonfiction Level 2 Ready-to-Read!

 Reading Group Guide